MrMontag/eHealth/README.md

 6. It seams the Pulse and Oxygen sensor does not reach the needed level of quality to provide a sufficient measurment.

-7. Lags and minor artifacts during the measurement with Arduino based setup.

 ### Olimex SHIELD-EKG-EMG